ThomasRoyBeauchamp/Casimir_final_project_Vicky_Christina_Thomas/README.md

 Structure of the email:

-Dear Qutech,
+Dear Julius,

-this is a list of potentially interesting conferences coming up in the field of quantum information:
+this is a list of potentially predatory conferences coming up in the field of quantum information wothin the next two to six months:
--<print title><print url>(notable speakers <print list of speakers that match with key_authors>
+-print title, print url

+We know now that we should have done a bit more reasearch before choosing the particular website but we hope future generations of PhDs might be interested in adapting to a different website.
+The code strucutre should not be too hard to adapt.

+Let us know if you have any questions about our code.

 Best regards,

+Vicky, Thomas and Christina